 Rooting for Success

-To take succulent leaf cuttings, snip or break leaves from a healthy plant, retaining their petioles, the leaf stems, if they have petioles.
-Lay all of the leaves in a bright, dry place, out of direct sun, for at least 2 days to allow calluses to form over the cut edges before you pot them up.
-For a potting medium, use a barely damp mix of 1 part peat to 1 part sand or 2 parts of succulent potting soil combined with 1 part of fine grit.
-Insert each leaf or leaf stem far enough into the soil that the leaf can stand upright at a slight angle and mulch the soil with a layer of fine grit to help retain moisture and support the cuttings.
-If you keep the soil lightly damp, the leaf cuttings should root within 3 weeks to 3 months.
+To take succulent leaf cuttings, snip or break leaves from a healthy plant, retaining their petioles, the leaf stems if they have any.
+Lay all the leaves in a bright, dry place, out of the direct sun, for at least two days to allow calluses to form over the cut edges before you pot them up.
+For a potting medium, use a barely damp mix of one part peat to one part sand or two parts of succulent potting soil combined with one part of fine grit.
+Insert each leaf or leaf stem far enough into the soil that the leaf can stand upright at a slight angle, and mulch the soil with a layer of fine grit to help retain moisture and support the cuttings.
+If the soil is lightly damp, the leaf cuttings should root within three weeks to three months.